PlayAINetwork/PlayAI-Node-Client/README.md

 This project requires specific environment variables to be set up.
 Follow these steps:

-1. Create a file named `.env.schema` in the root directory of your project.
+1. Create a file named `.env` in the root directory of your project.
 2. Add the following content to the `.env.schema` file:

    ```envschema